 e) (I) Conduct investigations;

 (II) Administer oaths, take affirmations of witnesses, and issue subpoenas to compel the attendance of witnesses and the production of all relevant papers, books, records, documentary evidence, and materials in any hearing, investigation, accusation, or other matter coming before the board.
-The board may appoint an administrative law judge to take evidence and to make findings and report them to the board.
+The board may appoint an administrative law judge, to take evidence and to make findings and report them to the board.

 f) Hold hearings on all matters properly brought before the board.
 An administrative law judge may conduct all hearings for denying, suspending, or revoking a license or for any other similar matter properly brought before the board and assigned by the board to the administrative law judge, subject to appropriations made to the department of personnel.
+An administrative law judge shall be appointed.
+Disciplinary and punitive actions of the board shall be made public.

-h) Bring proceedings in the courts for the enforcement of this article or any regulations made by the board;
+g) Bring proceedings in the courts for the enforcement of this article or any regulations made by the board;

-(i) Adopt, amend, or repeal all rules necessary for its government and all regulations necessary to carry into effect the provisions of this article;
+(h) Adopt, amend, or repeal all rules necessary for its government and all regulations necessary to carry into effect the provisions of this article;

-(j) Issue a cease-and-desist order.
+(i) Issue a cease-and-desist order.

 The board may, at any time, inspect veterinary premises to assure that they are clean and sanitary[ii].